 Impact on your margin

-- Mixed: Optimal balance between service and profitability
+- Mixed: Balances service level with profitability

 How do you calculate the best choice? (step by step)